algorandfoundation/docs/docs/get-details/dapps/smart-contracts/frontend/smartsigs.md

     from algosdk.v2client import algod
     from algosdk.future.transaction import *
-    from algosdk import transaction, account, mnemonic
+    from algosdk import transaction
     from algosdk.atomic_transaction_composer import *
+    from algosdk.constants import *
+    from algosdk.util import *

+    # Note this method is defined in sandbox.py
+    from sandbox import get_accounts

-    # // This code is meant for learning purposes only
+    # This code is meant for learning purposes only
-    # // It should not be used in production
+    # It should not be used in production

     # Read a file
     def load_resource(res):
         dir_path = os.path.dirname(os.path.realpath(__file__))
         path = os.path.join(dir_path, res)
-        with open(path, "rb") as fin:
+        with open(path, "r") as f:
-            data = fin.read()
+            data = f.read()
         return data